 How to lead an Explorers Club Trip

-1) Post a message to the relevant activity-specific e-mail list.
+1) Post a message to the relevant activity-specific channel in the slack!

 Include the date, time, destination/route, meeting place, expected return, and any flexibilities/uncertainties in these details.